MicrosoftDocs/edge-developer/microsoft-edge/develop-for-microsoft-edge.md

 <!-- ====================================================================== -->
 ## Report or fix errors or bugs in the docs

-Click the **Edit** button in the upper right.
-Or enter an issue: at the bottom of the page, use the GitHub link and button.
-See [Contact devtools](foo.md) and

 For feedback, log issues, enter issues, report issues, reporting issues, support:

 * [Contact the Microsoft Edge DevTools team](devtools-guide-chromium/contact.md)
 * [Contact Microsoft Edge extensions support](extensions-chromium/publish/contact-extensions-team.md)
 * [Contact the WebView2 team](webview2/contact.md)

+To enter an Issue at GitHub for this repo, at the bottom of the page, use the GitHub link and button.

+If you are signed in to Microsoft corpnet, you might see an **Edit** button in the upper right.
+You can submit a forked Pull Request to push commits to this documentation repo.